shabbi268/shabbi268/README.md

 - 💞️ I’m looking to collaborate on software development projects
 - 📫 Reach me at shabarish.shabbi@gmail.com

-I a Full-stack developer with expertise in frontend.
+Iam a Full-stack developer with expertise in frontend.
 I love working with various frameworks and libraries and get my work done

 <!---
 shabbi268/shabbi268 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.